owncloud-archive/documentation/admin_manual/installation/nginx_configuration.rst

    SSL Module documentation <http://wiki.nginx.org/HttpSslModule>`_).
 -  ``add_header`` statements are only valid in the current ``location`` block and are not derived or cascaded from or to a different ``location`` block.
 All necessary ``add_header`` statements **must** be defined in each ``location`` block needed.
-For better readability it is possible to move *common* add header statements into a separate file and include that file wherever necessary.
-However, each ``add_header`` statement must be written in a single line to prevent connection problems with sync clients.
+-  For better readability it is possible to move *common* ``add_header`` directives into a separate file and include that file wherever necessary.
+However, each ``add_header`` directive must be written in a single line to prevent connection problems with sync clients.
+-  The same is true for ``map`` directives which also can be collected into a singe file and then be included.

 Example Configurations
 ----------------------